Multi-Agent Active Search using Detection and Location Uncertainty: Experimental Results

 \subsection{Comparing action selection}

 We now demonstrate the efficiency of TS based action selection in combination with our proposed inference method for decentralized and asynchronous multi-agent active search.

-\fakeparagraph{UnIK (R) vs. TS-UnIK}: Following our observations in \cref{subsec:results_inf} where UnIK outperformed other inference algorithms in fully recovering all OOIs from noisy observations, we will now use UnIK with uniformly random action selection (also denoted by UnIK (R)) as the baseline against which we compare the performance of TS-UnIK.
+\fakeparagraph{UnIK (R) vs. TS-UnIK}: Following our observations in \cref{subsec:results_inf} where UnIK outperformed other inference algorithms in fully recovering all OOIs, we will now use UnIK with uniformly random action selection (i.e. UnIK (R)) as the baseline against which we compare the performance of TS-UnIK.

-\cref{fig:results_actsel_vs_g} illustrates the multi-agent performance of TS-UnIK. \cref{fig:act_vs_g_k1,fig:act_vs_g_k5,fig:act_vs_g_k25} plot the number of measurements needed per agent ($T/J$) to fully recover $k$ OOIs as the number of agents $J$ increases.
+\cref{fig:act_vs_k} plots the number of measurements needed per agent ($T/J$) to fully recover $k$ OOIs as the number of agents $J$ increases.
 In a perfect sensing setup, we would expect a single agent algorithm using the TS based action selection strategy to require $J$ times as many measurements as that required per agent in a team with $J$ agents \cite{ghods2021decentralized}.
 We observe this to hold for TS-UnIK, resulting in a $J$ times improvement in performance when the number of agents multiplies $J$ times.
-As the team size becomes larger, we observe that the full recovery performance plateaus towards its maximum achievable multi-agent performance in the absence of coordination or centralized control among the agents.
+As the team size becomes larger, we observe that the full recovery performance plateaus in the absence of inter-agent coordination or centralized control.

-The stochasticity introduced by TS based decision making not only enables decentralized planning but unlike uniform random action selection, it also ensures efficiency by allowing different agents to choose distinct actions according to their individual posterior beliefs.
-This is observed in the improved performance of TS-UnIK compared to UnIK especially when there are fewer agents and a small number of targets in the search space (\cref{fig:act_vs_g_k1,fig:act_vs_g_k5}). \cref{fig:act_vs_g_bestplot} shows the full recovery rate in a single agent setting ($J = 1$) when there is $k = 1$ target in a $16\times16$ search space.
-In this setting, TS-UnIK is able to identify the OOI position with significantly fewer measurements than UnIK.

-\cref{fig:results_actsel_vs_k} shows the robustness of multi-agent active search with TS-UnIK in terms of the number of measurements per agent required by a team to fully recover all OOIs as the number of OOIs $k$ increases.
-For different team sizes ($J$) as shown in \cref{fig:act_vs_k_g2,fig:act_vs_k_g4,fig:act_vs_k_g8,fig:act_vs_k_g16}, we observe that for both UnIK and TS-UnIK to fully recover all OOIs, the average number of measurements needed per agent in the team increases with more number of OOIs in the search space.
-However in all the settings, TS-UnIK outperforms UnIK with uniform random action selection and the performance gap widens further with greater number of targets $k$ for different team sizes.
+\cref{fig:act_vs_g} shows the robustness of multi-agent active search with TS-UnIK in terms of the number of measurements per agent required by a team to fully recover all OOIs as the number of OOIs $k$ increases.
+For different team sizes ($J$) (indicated as UnIK/TS-UnIK-$J$), for both UnIK (R) and TS-UnIK to fully recover all OOIs, the average number of measurements needed per agent in the team increases with more number of OOIs in the search space.
+However in all the settings, TS-UnIK outperforms UnIK (R) and the performance gap widens further with more targets $k$ for different $J$.